ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/create.rst

 Create Artifacts
 ----------------

-The basic format for creating an Artifact is:
+The following example illustrates the basic format for creating an Artifact:

 .. code::